kwema-inc/prueba-tecnica-ios/README.md

 ## Part 1: The Epicenter

-The app should make it immediately evident what happened, where, and how intense it was.
-Essential information to display includes:
+When the app comes to the foreground, it must immediately show what happened, where it happened, and its intensity.
+Essential information to be displayed includes:

 - Ｍаɡnituԁe
 - Intensity (if available)